What degree should I do to be a lawyer?

 - It’s the quickest, most direct and cheapest route, as the conversion course (the graduate diploma in law, or GDL), which you need to do after a non-law degree, adds an extra year to your training, and ranges from about £5,000 to £10,000 depending on where you study.
 Also, all graduates who want to become trainee solicitors have to complete the legal practice course or LPC (ranging from about £7,000 to £15,000), and trainee barristers the Bar professional training course (ranging from about £14,000 to £19,000).
 Therefore, skipping the GDL fees can be financially beneficial.
 However, if you are lucky enough to secure a training contract in advance, your GDL and LPC fees may be covered by your future employer – many big commercial law firms sponsor their future trainee solicitors through these courses.

-The disadvantages to doing a law degree
+Routes into law careers: the downsides to doing a law degree

 - Studying law and practising law are two very different things.
 Some find the law degree a little dry; many find it much more interesting in practice.
 As a law student you explore law's importance and boundaries at a philosophical level, but in practice you learn that you are working for a paying customer, and apply the law to their specific needs and circumstances.